wmak/selenate/README.md

 pip install selenate
 ```

+## Documentation
+Documentation is available at [Read The Docs](http://selenate.readthedocs.org/en/latest/)

 ## Coding
 Here's some basic code to start a browser and navigate a little bit
 ```python